 Please Support the Art of Glassblowing in our Community!

 We try to encourage everyone to support the arts, support glass as an art medium.
-All funds donated will go directly to the programs chosen so that we can continue to follow our dream and to enrich the lives of people in the Houston area through artistic self-expression with glass.
+All funds donated will go directly to the programs chosen to continue to follow our dream and enrich people’s lives in the Houston area through artistic self-expression with glass.

 Aide with Operational Expenses.

 Cover the high costs for utilities, raw materials, and consultants to enable our community to experience the magic of glass.

 Contribute to Continuing Education for Consulting Artists.

 Assist in sending our working consulting artists to outside classes and/or bringing other glass artists to the studio to work with them on specific skills.